stevenwhitlow/stevenwhitlow/README.md

 ### Hi there 👋

+I have graduate-level training as an economist and extensive experience in combining data from various sources to generate predictive and causal insights.

+#### See my portfolio at https://www.whitlow.ca.

 <!--
 **stevenwhitlow/stevenwhitlow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.